lukasbelka/lbdev/src/content/blog/annotating-a-bar-plot-in-seaborn.md

 description: "Read this short port if you are searching for a quick solution to annotate a barplot in seaborn"
 pubDate: "Jun 01 2023"
 heroImage: "/seaborn-bar-plot-hero-image.png"
+heroImageAlt: "A seaborn bar plot with four bars"
 ---

 Seaborn is a python library built on top of Matplotlib and it provides a high-level interface for creating stunning and informative statistical graphics.
 In this blog post, I won’t dive into the world of Seaborn - instead of exploring its key features, advantages, and how it can help you unlock powerful insights from your data, I just want to show you a quick solution for <b>annotating a bar plot in seaborn with just one line of code</b>.